adamfoneil/Postulate.Lite/README.md

 I wanted to build an ORM that has no particular root type dependency (i.e. [Record](https://github.com/adamosoftware/Postulate.Orm/blob/master/Core/Abstract/Record.cs)) and that would work as `IDbConnection` extension methods, the way [Dapper.SimpleCRUD](https://github.com/ericdc1/Dapper.SimpleCRUD) does.

-I intend to support [Model Merge](https://github.com/adamosoftware/Postulate.Orm/wiki/Model-Merge) capability eventually, but at the moment I'm just getting my new core Crud methods working.
+I intend to support [Model Merge](https://github.com/adamosoftware/Postulate.Orm/wiki/Model-Merge) capability eventually, but at the moment I'm just getting my new core Crud methods working. **Note** Model merge will be handled by the [SchemaSync](https://github.com/adamosoftware/SchemaSync) project.

 Postulate.Lite will support both SQL Server and MySQL.
 Model merge capability is back-burnured for MySQL, but Crud methods have full parity between both databases.